 Discussing strategies for dealing with the problem, the report’s authors advocate an approach which focuses less on the hours worked—or seemingly worked—and more on outcomes.
 They argue that managers must encourage transparency, so they know how much work employees are actually doing, and not punish them for finishing work faster.

 Strategic use of leisure time could also be used as an incentive, with managers allowing workers to surf the internet, read, or play video games as a reward for completed work.
 This, they argue, would also provide managers with valuable insight into how long tasks take and which employees have extra capacity, allowing them to allocate work better and recoup costs from unnecessarily idle time.

 Discussing such employee incentives in IZA World of Labor, Daniele Nosenzo argues that “extra attention should be paid to how incentives are described.
 Experiments show that employees can be motivated to work harder under ‘penalty’ contracts than under ‘bonus’ contracts.
 This suggests that firms can reap productivity gains by simply adjusting the language of their employment contracts, at no extra financial cost to the firms.”

-Visit our motivation in the workplace page for related articles.
+Visit our personnel economics page for related articles.